DIY Prenatal Care Builds Confidence

 Journal for DIY Prenatal Care

 Get a beautiful one.
-OK, it really doesn't matter - use OneNote or don't write anything down - it really doesn't matter.
+OK, it really doesn't matter - use a general Prenatal Record Chart, OneNote or don't write anything down - it really doesn't matter.
 If your phone is an extension of your body, use that.
 Whatever works, this journal is going to be counter-piece to any type of DIY Prenatal Care you provide yourself.
 If Dad or anyone on your birth team can keep their own journal and join in the fun, I encourage it.
 Dads are often uneasy about all aspects of pregnancy and prenatal care (especially for home birth and unassisted birth) and the more they can become confident in the normalcy of pregnancy, the more increased oxytocin you both will have and the more safety will be at a normal level due to reduction of fear.
 It is a win-win for everyone.
 The following is a suggestion for what to document in your DIY Prenatal Care Journal:

 - Nourishment (What are you ingesting?
-Write down all the foods and drinks you're consuming daily for at least a week and surrounding any time you opt for DIY Prenatal Care or attend a prenatal appointment.
+Write down all the foods and drinks you're consuming daily for at least a week and any time you opt for DIY Prenatal Care or attend a prenatal appointment.
 Also include cosmetics, essential oils, lotions and other externally-applied ointments that your liver will be filtering).

 - Movement (Write down your activity level from daily lifestyle movement of cleaning and working to intentional movements of miles walked, stretches and specific exercises or bodywork.
 Remember to include your outside time and natural sunshine time)